chinsan/docker-rackmonkey/README.md

 To use it :

-docker run -d -p 80 -p 22 angelrr7702/docker-rackmonkey
+docker run -d -p 80 quantumobject/docker-rackmonkey

 Them need to  check port that docker will associate with the container and them check it at your browser host:port